mario1pr/Gravitational-lenses/README.md

 Author: Mario Pérez Racionero.
 Supervisor: Alba Vidal García.

 Python codes developed for the report on curricular internships at the OAN: "Analysis of gravitationally amplified galaxies with data from ALMA".
 The codes responsible for modeling the gravitational lens and source are based on J. Spilker's visilens (https://github.com/jspilker/visilens/tree/master), however, these implement some modifications that improve the continuum adjustment.
+The model_results shows the figures and values ​​returned by the gravitational lens model for an example system.